We work to reduce injury, death, and property loss by providing fire prevention and safety education based on national, state, and local data.

 Install smoke alarms on every level of your home, including the basement.
 Since most fatal fires begin late at night or early in the morning when the occupants are sleeping, you should always install smoke alarms directly outside all sleeping areas and inside each bedroom.

 Oregon Administrative Rule 837-045-0050 requires smoke alarms to be installed in each sleeping room as per the applicable requirements of the State Building Code at the time of construction.

-Smoke alarms are not hard to install.
-In most cases, all you will need is a screwdriver.
+Smoke alarms are easy to install.
+In most cases, all you need is a screwdriver.
 Follow the manufacturer’s installation instructions.

 Where should smoke alarms not be installed?

 Smoke alarms should not be installed in kitchens, bathrooms, garages, and unheated areas where moisture, steam, frost, cooking vapors, and exhaust fumes could cause a nuisance alarm.

 There are two simple steps to remember when caring for your smoke alarms.